Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Data-Driven Tests and Insights

 \underline{Step 2:} Using three known survival functions for OHCAs (see Table \ref{survival}) that define the survival probability $f(x)$ to an OHCA as either a semi-continuous or a logistic function of the response time $x$, we calculate the estimated probability of survival for overdose-associated OHCAs with the drone network and with the EMS ambulance network in use in Virginia Beach.
 This allows us in turn to derive the differences in the survival chance and in the expected number of saved lives with the drone and ambulance networks.

-As shown in the last row of Table \ref{test_result_testing}, the out-of sample average response time (over one year) for the drone network is 2.04 minutes whereas the current EMS network takes 9.32 minutes.
-Figure \ref{fig:survival} shows the survival probability -- for the three survival functions described in Table \ref{survival} -- of the overdose-associated OHCAs obtained with the drone and with Virginia Beach's ambulance-based EMS network.
-The difference between the two networks is striking.
-The drone network significantly increases the patients' survival probability with each survival function.
-The chance of survival with the drone network is indeed 5.00 (resp., 4.75 and 3.22) times larger than the one with Virginia Beach's current ambulance network as estimated by the survival function \cite{Bandara:2014} (resp., \cite{DEMAIO}, and \cite{Chanta2014}).
+Figure \ref{fig:survival} shows the \ML{average} survival probability -- for the three survival functions in Table \ref{survival} -- of the overdose-associated OHCAs obtained with the drone and with Virginia Beach's ambulance-based EMS network. \ML{The survival probability reported in Figure \ref{fig:survival} is the average of the survival probability of each OTR in the testing set from 2018Q3 to 2019Q2 in Table \ref{c_test_result_testing}.} The difference between the two networks is striking.
+The drone network significantly increases the patients' survival probability.
+Indeed, the survival chance with the drone network is \ML{3.54 (resp., 4.00 and 2.73)} times larger than the one with Virginia Beach's ambulance network as estimated by the survival function \cite{Bandara:2014} (resp., \cite{DEMAIO}, and \cite{Chanta2014}).
 Table \ref{casualty} displays the survival probability and the expected number of patients surviving an overdose-associated OHCA in Virginia Beach for the four quarters considered.
-These statistics are provided for the drone network (column 4) and for Virginia Beach's ambulance network (column 5) as benchmark.
-One can see that the drone network is extremely beneficial and increases the number of survivors by 566\%, (resp., 533\% and 342\%) using the survival function \cite{Bandara:2014} (resp.\cite{DEMAIO} and \cite{Chanta2014}).
+These statistics are provided for the drone network (column 4) and for Virginia Beach's ambulance network (column 5).
+One can see that the drone network is extremely beneficial and increases the number of survivors by \ML{366\%, (resp., 425\% and 278\%)} using the survival function \cite{Bandara:2014} (resp.\cite{DEMAIO} and \cite{Chanta2014}).